danainjax/bf/NOTES.md

 Before submitting, clean up layout:

 A. HTML/CSS LAYOUT
-    1. Display reviews horizontally on the books show page, this is also something I need to find out how to do on the library or books index page, and profile page (readers show)
+    1. Grid layout?
+Rows/Columns? // Display reviews horizontally on the books show page, this is also something I need to find out how to do on the library or books index page, and profile page (readers show)
     2. Style reader profile info on readers show page
 Finish:
 B. README